dhorlick/balloonist/README.md

 ## License

-*Balloonst* is released under the GNU GPLv3 license.
+*Balloonist* is released under the GNU GPLv3 license.
 See LICENSE.txt for details.